 The HOA buys insurance every year in accordance with Article VIII, Section 3 of the Covenants.
-An insurance policy described in Sections 1 and 2 is no longer available on the market.
+The insurance policy described in Sections 1 and 2 is no longer available on the market.
 As required in Section 3, proper notice of this was given to all HOA members via letter in November 2015.

 Every homeowner should carry an “HO6” policy on their individual unit.
-This type of policy should cover the “studs in” elements described above as well as the value of the contents in your unit.
+This type of policy should cover the “Studs-In” elements described above as well as the value of the contents in your unit.
 Those details need to be worked out with your own insurance agent.

 Below is a letter from our attorney and insurance agent to further explain our policy.